danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-sheets.md

  .sheet(isPresented: $sheetContext.isActive, content: sheetContext.view)
  ```

-You can now define various `SheetPresentable` types in your app.
+You can define various `SheetPresentable` types in your app.
 For instance, if you have a set of sheets that should be presented from multiple views, you could create an `AppSheet` enum:

 ```swift
 enum AppSheet: SheetPresentable {